TatianaUshakova/PPO_from_scratch/README.md

 The core structure is in place though.

-Also there are very unfinished notes on RL (I will add new material I figured out soon)
+Also there are very unfinished notes on RL (I will add new material I learned recently soon)